 area = from_wkb(f.read())

 There is also an extended well known binary format (ewkb) that supports additional information such as specifying a spatial reference system (like EPSG:4326) in the encoded geometry.
-Pythons shapely library supports that out of the box, and the orb library for Go supports it as well via the github.com/paulmach/orb/encoding/ewkb package.
+Pythons shapely library supports this out of the box, and the orb library for Go supports it as well via the github.com/paulmach/orb/encoding/ewkb package.

 Winding Order

+A ring’s winding order defines its orientation (clockwise or counter-clockwise), determined by the sequence of its points.
 Geometries in Tilebox follow the right hand rule defined by the GeoJSON specification:

 A linear ring MUST follow the right-hand rule with respect to the area it bounds, i.e., exterior rings are counterclockwise, and holes are clockwise.